Annual Notifications

 MS-4 Stormwater Management

-The Scotia-Glenville Central School District has begun the implementation of a Storm Water Management Plan in order to protect New York State’s lakes, rivers, and tributaries from pollutants carried by rain, snow melt run-off, or storm water run-off.
+The Scotia-Glenville Central School District has implemented a Stormwater Management Plan in order to protect New York State’s lakes, rivers, and tributaries from pollutants carried by rain, snow melt runoff, or storm water runoff.

 Stormwater is water from rain or melting snow that doesn’t soak into the ground but runs off into waterways.
 It flows from rooftops, over paved areas and bare soil, and through sloped lawns while picking up a variety of materials on its way.